 If you are considering speaking with someone about your experiences, try to develop a plan that prioritises your sense of safety and well being.
 Letting someone know of your experiences need not be an all or nothing thing, you have a choice of what and how much information you share, when and with whom.
 It can be useful to consider:

 What is my purpose in sharing this information?
-What am I looking for?

 What information do I want to share?

 One way of ensuring that you are able to say what you want to say is to write it down in a letter or journal.
 You can write and rewrite a letter until it says exactly what you want it to say.
 There is no right way or wrong way of telling someone about your experiences.
 If you do write a letter you can then choose the time when you want to send it – you might even choose to read it to them.
 Letters can be powerful documents: they signal this matter is important.
 Some men have found it useful to write a letter of encouragement or a letter to their future self reminding them what their purpose is in sharing information at this time.